The Janet and Jamie Caskey Community Health Care Hub

 In February/March of 2017, the Algonquin Family Health Team guided the Hub Advisory Committee on making priority recommendations for the coming year based on existing evidence and data.
 Provided that a large portion of the Hub’s patients (to date) have complex and chronic care needs, some investments were made in home-care visits.

-In the words of one of our summer program Nurse Practitioners:
+In the words of one of our Nurse Practitioners during a previous summer program at the Hub:

 “I was pleased to work part-time at the Dorset Health Hub this summer.
 I was thanked many times for being available for same-day and Saturday appointments.
 Some patients had physicians elsewhere, but due to mobility and access issues, they needed us for brief services such as wound care, removal of stitches or a bad cough.
 Health care in rural Ontario looks very different than care in the city.
 Lack of transportation to diagnostic labs and pharmacies can be a barrier - venipuncture and medication delivery services to the Hub go a long way in ensuring health equity.
 All Ontarians deserve the best health care possible.
 I’m proud to have done my part”.